 Make-Ahead Creole-Style Shrimp Etouffee: day 2 (or 3, if you opt to wait 2 days)

 After bringing the sauce back up to temperature, I assess whether the thickness is to my liking or not.
 It’s usually very, very close, but with that being said…

 People are all over the map with their preference for the final consistency of etouffee.
 I’ve made it simple: if you like it thinner than what you get with my recipe, add a little more stock or some water until you reach the consistency you like.
-If it’s too thin for your preference—and I realize that this is likely heresy to Cajun and Creole chefs, but to each his own—mix a teaspoon of cornstarch with a teaspoon of cold water.
+If it’s too thin for your preference, mix a teaspoon of cornstarch with a teaspoon of cold water (heresy, I know!).
 Add it to the simmering sauce and it will thicken up after a few moments—that’s as thick as I’d suggest going with this particular sauce (see below: adding butter just before serving will add a tiny bit more thickness to the sauce).

 If you can get your hands of fresh Gulf shrimp, then absolutely do that.
 I’m in Wisconsin, though, so I use whatever shrimp looks good that isn’t full of soapy-tasting preservative.
 Be sure to peel, devein, and clean the shrimp.
 Another bit of heresy I engage in for this recipe is that I season the shrimp and cook them separately in a skillet before adding them to the sauce.
 That’s my own flavor preference—you are more than welcome to simply cook the shrimp in the sauce.